drupal-composer/drupal-project/README.md

 [![Build Status](https://travis-ci.org/drupal-composer/drupal-project.svg?branch=8.x)](https://travis-ci.org/drupal-composer/drupal-project)

-This project template should provide a kickstart for managing your site dependencies with [Composer](https://getcomposer.org/).
+This project template provides a starter kit for managing your site dependencies with [Composer](https://getcomposer.org/).

 If you want to know how to use it as replacement for